2025 conclave

 A conclave was held on 7 and 8 May 2025 to elect a new pope to succeed Francis, who had died on 21 April 2025.
 Of the 135 eligible cardinal electors, all but two attended.
 On the fourth ballot, the conclave elected Cardinal Robert Francis Prevost, the prefect of the Dicastery for Bishops and president of the Pontifical Commission for Latin America.
 After accepting his election, he took the name Leo XIV.

 Papal election process

-The papal election process proper began sixteen days after the death of Pope Francis on 21 April 2025.
-As in the 2013 conclave, Giovanni Battista Re and Leonardo Sandri, dean and vice-dean of the College of Cardinals, respectively, were both over 80 and ineligible to participate.
-The most senior elector under 80, Pietro Parolin, who was also Cardinal Secretary of State, presided over the conclave.
+The papal election process proper began sixteen days after the 21 April 2025 death of Pope Francis.
+As in the 2013 conclave, the dean and vice-dean of the College of Cardinals were both over 80 and ineligible to participate.
+In 2025, these were Giovanni Battista Re and Leonardo Sandri, respectively.
+The most senior elector under 80, Pietro Parolin, who was also Cardinal Secretary of State, presided over the 2025 conclave.

 Timing and procedures

 According to John Paul II's 1996 apostolic constitution Universi Dominici gregis, as amended by Benedict XVI's 2013 apostolic letter Normas nonnullas, the cardinals had at least 15 days after the Holy See became vacant to convene.
 The cardinals had the discretion to start the conclave earlier or up to 20 days after the pope's cathedra became vacant.
 On 28 April 2025, two days after Francis's funeral, the fifth general congregation of the cardinals set the conclave to begin on 7 May 2025.